In the old churchyard is an altar tomb with high iron railings and an inscription on top in large capital letters:

 Edwin and Caroline had four children, all baptised in Brixton:- Caroline baptised on 25 September 1829 at St. Matthew’s, Emily baptised on 8 May 1831 at Holy Trinity, Edwin baptised on 11 September 1833 at St. Matthew’s and Herbert baptised on 3 August 1835 at St. Matthew’s.

-Sadly, the younger daughter Emily died at the age of 17 and was buried in Ayot St Peter on 26 March 1850.
+Sadly, the younger daughter Emily died young, apparently at the age of 17, although that does not quite fit in with her presumed baptism in 1831, and she was buried in Ayot St Peter on 26 March 1850.
 Her father Rev Prodgers died on 5 December 1861 at 12 Upper Berkeley Street, London, and was buried on 13 December at Ayot St Peter.